laulin/femtorpc/README.md

 # femtorpc

+Small is beautiful, femto is gorgeous !
 FemtoRPC is a minimalist Remote Procedure Call (RPC) library built on ZeroMQ for network communication.
 It is designed to be simple, robust, and lightweight, enabling efficient interactions between remote processes, with security in mind.

 # Installation